-For example, we might talk about replacing salt for saltbush.
+For example, we might talk about replacing salt with saltbush.
 This swap would reduce your sodium intake, which is helpful if you have high blood pressure.
 But it would still give a meal a salty flavour.
 This traditional food swap is sustainable because you don’t need to cut out salt from your diet altogether.

-I find that these workshops also provide a platform for people with more knowledge than others in this space – bush foods – to share their connection and learnings.
+I find that these workshops also provide a platform for people with more knowledge than others in this space – bush foods – to share their connections and learnings.
 I learn from others in the group as well, so education is often two-way.